robballou/drush-migrate-inspect/README.md

     drush migrate-inspect-destination MyMigration 101
     drush mid MyMigration 101

+## migrate-inspect-find-source

+Find the source ID and migration for a destination ID when you don't know the migration it came from:

+    drush migrate-inspect-find-source 101
+    drush mifs 101

+## migrate-inspect-find-destination

+Find the destination ID and migration for a source ID when you don't know the migration it came from:

+    drush migrate-inspect-find-destination 101
+    drush mifd 101

 ## Why?

 Drupal's migrate module has Drush integration that gives you access to several pieces of a migrate workflow, but it doesn't give you an easy way to inspect things as you go.
 This extension is meant to make it easier to view migrated records/nodes/entities/whatnot as you move through the process.
 For example, currently if you are working on a migration you may: